alran/algorithms/pages/graph-search.md

 ### Summary
 A graph is a representation of the connections between some data.
-Below is a representation of a graph using javascript.
+Below is a representation of an undirected graph using javascript.
 It is instantiated with a number N vertices.
 Each vertex is represented by its index in the graph.
 Each vertex is associated with an array of other vertices it is connected to (creating edges).